[ENTROPICO]

 Ahead of their milestone year, triple j have looked to reinforce their position as Australia’s national youth broadcaster: influencing, reflecting and representing youth culture on-air and across all the platforms where they connect with their audience.

-Got 2 Minutes?
-Listen to us explain the Sonic Rebrand here.
+Watch and listen to us explain the Sonic Rebrand below.

 THE CHALLENGE